sylvaindecout/jooq-handson/doc/intro.md

 This hands-on is available in [Java/Maven](../java/README.md) and in [Kotlin/Gradle](../kotlin/README.md).

-Now just choose a language and follow the TODOs! :rocket:
+Now just choose a language and follow the TODOs! 🚀